 Barcelona and sport have a special relationship.
-FC Barcelona and the Olympic Games are inextricably linked to the city, and its sports museums will reveal its most exciting and unknown side.
-Visit the Camp Nou and museum, you can take a guided tour and see all the trophies, documents, photographs and the audio-visual shows traces the history of one of the greatest clubs in the world.
-Can Caralleu Sports Complex offers an extensive programme of activities with over 100 sessions of sports, aquatic and fitness activities a week, sports areas, gymnasium and pools.
+RCD Barcelona and the Olympic Games are inextricably linked to the city, and its sports museums will reveal its most exciting and unknown side.
+Visit the RCD Espanyol Stadium and museum, you can take a guided tour and see all the trophies, documents, photographs and the audio-visual shows traces the history of one of the greatest clubs in the world.
+The Can Caralleu Sports Complex offers an extensive programme of activities with over 100 sessions of sports, aquatic and fitness activities a week, sports areas, gymnasium and pools.
 Also visit the Olympic Museum with its fantastic and interactive sporting exhibits as well as the Stadium home to the 1992 games.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.